a group of students sit outside

 Tolerance, inclusion, curiosity, and openness are essential to advancing human understanding and, thus, essential to the intellectual and academic mission of the College of Arts and Sciences.

-Academic excellence and innovation can only come from embracing and engaging in perspectives from a diversity of cultures, languages, and knowledge systems.
+Academic excellence and innovation can only come from embracing and engaging in perspectives from a variety of cultures, languages, and knowledge systems.
 Recognizing that there can be no meaningful learning without challenge and difference, we are committed to doing the important work necessary to advance inclusion and equity in all classrooms, labs, and learning spaces.

 Our Commitment to Equity